isabella232/integrations-learn.en/help/_includes/integrations-between-applications/campaign-experience-manager.md

 The key benefits of integrating Adobe Campaign and AEM Experience Manager are:

 + **Manage the content of your email deliveries** and your forms directly in Adobe Experience Manager.
-+ **Use brand assets while editing an email or a landing page** in Adobe Campaign, from Adobe Experience Manager Assets .
++ **Use brand assets while editing an email or a landing page** in Adobe Campaign, from Adobe Experience Manager Assets.

 ## Common integrations